Frequently Asked Questions

 accounts also generate a new random URL each time you restartngrok

-Your local server is now ready to receive webhooks from Vonage via the ngrok
+Your local server now receives webhooks from Vonage via your chosen tunnel.

 6. Verification and Testing